4awpawz/buster/README.md

 1. scriptable

-1. integrates into your projects and workflows
+1. easily integrates into your projects and workflows

 ## Installation
     $ npm install -g @4awpawz/buster